HanWax/HanWax.github.io/_posts/2014-08-16-tech-terms.markdown

 layout: post
 title:  "A brief guide to tech terms"
 date:   2014-08-16 21:10:00
+analytics: true
+comments: true
 ---

 **Acceptance testing**: this is the idea of testing the software system from the consumer's point of view.
 The consumer doesn't care exactly how the software works, it just cares that it behaves in line with expectations.

 **Agile methodology**  : it is a philosophy, a way of creating software that emphasises individuals and interactions over processes and tools, working software over comprehensive documentation, customer collaboration over contract negotiation and response to change over following a plan

-**Array**              : an array holds an ordered list of values, which can be any type of object including other arrays.
+**Array**              : a way to hold data.
+Arrays hold an ordered list of values, which can be any type of object, such as numbers, strings or even other arrays.
 Arrays are demarcated with square brackets, and a comma between each element.
 Any element within that list can be accessed by referencing its index.
 The first element in the array is at index 0.

 **Boolean**            : either a true or false value